makersacademy/rps-challenge/README.md

 My Version:
 -------

-The user will be playing against the computer and selecting a button which depends on the call they want to make (rock, paper or scissors).
+Two players are required to play.
+Player 1 will make there choice of either rock, paper or scissors and then it's player 2's turn.
+The winner will be determined based on the players' choices.

 Access:
 -------